|The Risk Factors of Gestational Diabetes Mellitus: A Systematic Review and Meta-Analysis Study|

 Keywords : Gestational diabetes, risk factors, meta-analysis, Iran

 Objectives: Gestational diabetes mellitus (GDM) is the most common medical complication of pregnancy.
-If it is not controlled, it can cause lots of complications for both mother and fetus.
-The aim of this study was to investigate the risk factors for GDM in Iran using a meta-analysis study.
+If remains uncontrolled, it can cause lots of complications for both mother and fetus.
+The aim of this study is to investigate the risk factors of GDM in Iran using a meta-analysis study.

-Materials and Methods: Different databases including all national scientific databases (Iranmedex, SID, Magiran, Irandoc, and Medlib) and international databases (PubMed/Medline, Scopus, and ISI Web of Knowledge) were searched for published data onrisk factors of GDM in Iran.
-A total of 21 relevant articles from the period between 2001 and 2015 were finally analyzed.
+Methods: Different databases including all national scientific (Iranmedex, SID, Magiran, Irandoc, Medlib) and international (PubMed/Medline, Scopus, and ISI Web of Knowledge) databases were searched for published data on GDM risk factors in Iran.
+A total of 21 relevant articles from 2001 to 2015 were finally analyzed.
 Data synthesis was performed based on the random effects model.
 Data were analyzed using R software and STATA.